ovh/docs/pages/cloud/private-cloud/vsphere_edit_user/guide.en-gb.md

 ---
-title: Associate an email with a vSphere user
+title: Associating an email with a vSphere user
 excerpt: Learn how to associate an email address with your vSphere user
-slug: associate-email-with-vsphere--user
+slug: associate-email-with-vsphere-user
 legacy_guide_number: '1441987'
 section: OVH Features
 ---